Andrew Davenport: Teletubbies (1997–2001)

-In the Night Garden (2007-2009)
+In the Night Garden (2007–2009)

-In the early 2000's, Davenport noticed that his friends' children had difficulty settling at bedtime.
+In the early 2000s, Davenport noticed that his friends' children had difficulty settling at bedtime.
 He created In the Night Garden... to give children a positive narrative around going to sleep.
-Davenport created the series and the characters, wrote all 100 episodes and composed music for all episodes of the double BAFTA winning In the Night Garden...
+Davenport created the series and the characters, wrote all 100 episodes and composed music for all episodes of the double-BAFTA-winning In the Night Garden...
 (100 x 30 minutes).

-Shine Group (2012-2014)
+Shine Group (2012–2014)

 In 2012, Davenport joined Elisabeth Murdoch's Shine Group as head of a new pre-school content division.
 In 2014, Davenport and Shine incorporated Davenport's specialist pre-school content company, Foundling Bird.